Product risk information

 Improper

-cleaning, to
+cleaning, too

 long storage

-of leftovers
+of residues

-health risks
+Health risks

 bacteria

-dishes after
+Clean dishes immediately after

 regular